 “You can't manufacture momentum.
 Institutions either have it or they don't, and RMU has it.”

-Dr. Christopher Howard knows about momentum.
+Dr. Chris Howard knows about momentum.
 In the past 10 years, he went from Vice President of Leadership and Strategic Initiatives at University of Oklahoma to President of Hampden-Sydney College to President of Robert Morris University in Pittsburgh.
 His resume speaks for itself:

 U.S. Air Force Academy graduate who earned the Bronze Star in Afghanistan.